 His work was exhibited for the very first time, with a group, at the Galerie Drouant.
 Every day, he dedicated several hours of work to painting.
 From this era, nothing remains, either for he painted several times the same canvas or because his work was scattered.
 A few reproductions published in Russian newspapers from and for emigrants in Paris, as well as a reproduction published in the catalog from Drouant, Paris, showed his academic learning of painting, through nudes and a male portrait.

 He worked at the Académie Frochot in Montmartre.
-His masters were Othon Friez, Cosson and Ivan Cerf.
+His masters were Othon Friesz, Cosson and Ivan Cerf.
 At night, he doubled Elvire Popesco on the guitar in the play Tovaritch at the Théâtre de Paris.

-Poliakoff left Paris for London, where he took classes at the Stade School of Art for two years.
+Poliakoff left Paris for London, where he took classes at the Slade School of Art for two years.
 He got married with Marcelle Perreur-Lloyd, a woman from French and Irish origins who had lived in London for years.
 During those years in London, he took part in several movies as a guitarist.
 According to his own words, frequent visits to London museums helped him find himself.
 His preferences already geared toward Italians primitives painters, such as Cimabue, Giotto, Simone Martini.
 He was also interested in the Flemish school and Impressionism.

 Velasquez and Cezanne, Gauguin and Seurat caught his eye.
 Among the modernists, he liked Klee for his sense of composition, and Juan Gris, who, as Poliakoff will later confide, «was already abstract, unlike Picasso and Braque».
 During this Londonian period, the Egyptians sarcophagus displayed at the British Museum were a revelation for Poliakoff.
 The proportions of the sarcophagus’ paintings were food for thoughts.
 The colour and substance puzzled him to the point that, one day, taking advantage of the guard’s absence, he scratched a corner to see the exact colour of the successives layers.